 A criminal defendant may not have his probation revoked through a violation warrant for failing to pay costs assessed in a criminal action.
 Op.
 Tenn.
 Atty.
 Gen. 00-162 (October 18, 2000).
 Tenn.
-Code Ann. § 40-24-105(a) provides that costs "shall not be deemed part of the penalty, and no person shall be imprisoned ... in default of payment of costs ...."
-Instead, costs may be collected in the same manner as a judgment in a civil action.
+Code Ann. § 40-24-105(a) provides that costs "shall not be deemed part of the penalty, and no person shall be imprisoned ... in default of payment of costs" Instead, costs may be collected in the same manner as a judgment in a civil action.

 Tenn.
 Op.
 Atty.
 Gen. No. 03-106 (2003); Tenn.
 Op.
 Atty.
 Gen. No. 03-072 (2003) ("A criminal defendant may not have his probation revoked through a violation warrant for failing to pay costs assessed in a criminal action."); Tenn.
 Op.
 Atty.
 Gen. No. 00-162 (2000, 2000 WL 1616911, ("[A] criminal defendant may not have his probation revoked through a violation warrant for failing to pay costs assessed in a criminal action."); Tenn.
 Op.
 Atty.
-Gen. Nos.
-03-106; 03-072; 00-162 (accord); Tenn.
+Gen. No. 03-072; 00-162 (accord); Tenn.
 Op.
 Atty.
 Gen. No. 06-062 (2006), 2006 WL 1197456 (same).

-&lt;sup>5 The Tennessee Attorney General has, through formal opinions over the past 15 years, repeatedly made clear that the Defendants' actions are illegal under Tennessee law.

-2. "Supervision" By PCC, Inc.

-- 23. PCC, Inc. informs probationers that its probation officers have the power to testify about the facts of any violation that they allege (such as a violation for nonpayment) and the power to recommend sentences to the County prosecutors and judges and that the County officials have the power to jail them for an amount of time that spans the entire length of their probation.
-PCC, Inc. routinely informs probationers that single violations of the standard conditions of probation (including the condition that its own fees and costs be paid) jointly created by PCC, Inc. and the County regularly result in months in the County jail. - 24.
-The County, in conjunction and consultation with PCC, Inc., seeks enormously harsh jail terms for technical violations of misdemeanor probation This practice is incorporated through the Contract between the County and PCC, Inc., in which the County promised to enforce full collection of PCC, Inc.'s profits through the creation of "sanctions" that would ensure its collection.
+the power to jail them for an amount of time that spans the entire length of their probation.
+PCC, Inc. routinely informs probationers that single violations of the standard conditions of probation (including the condition that its own fees and costs be paid) jointly created by PCC, Inc. and the County regularly result in months in the County jail.

+24. The County, in conjunction and consultation with PCC, Inc., seeks enormously harsh jail terms for technical violations of misdemeanor probation This practice is incorporated through the Contract between the County and PCC, Inc., in which the County promised to enforce full collection of PCC, Inc.'s profits through the creation of "sanctions" that would ensure its collection.
 These punishments are routinely imposed, as are the onerous conditions, on people solely because they could not afford to pay in full and were therefore placed on supervised probation.
-These punishments are thus routinely imposed solely on the indigent and without the provision of adequate counsel in either the original proceeding or in what the County calls a "probation revocation" proceeding. - 25.
-PCC, Inc. employees decide in their discretion what monthly payments to require of any probationer under threat of revocation.
+These punishments are thus routinely imposed solely on the indigent and without the provision of adequate counsel in either the original proceeding or in what the County calls a "probation revocation" proceeding.

+25. PCC, Inc. employees decide in their discretion what monthly payments to require of any probationer under threat of revocation.
 Company probation officers make this decision without regard to indigence.
-They then purport to demand that probationers make those payments in the dollar amount determined by PCC, Inc. outside of any formal legal process and under the threat that PCC, Inc. will "violate" the probationers who do not pay. - 26.
-PCC, Inc. employees determine in their discretion what portion of each payment is to be applied to court debts as opposed to PCC, Inc.'s own fees.
+They then purport to demand that probationers make those payments in the dollar amount determined by PCC, Inc. outside of any formal legal process and under the threat that PCC, Inc. will "violate" the probationers who do not pay.

+26. PCC, Inc. employees determine in their discretion what portion of each payment is to be applied to court debts as opposed to PCC, Inc.'s own fees.
 Because it relies solely on these fees to make its profit, PCC, Inc. has a direct financial incentive to take money for itself first and in disproportionate amounts.
 This incentive is magnified by the policy of the County to terminate supervised probation when court debts are paid in full and to extend supervised probation repeatedly and indefinitely if they are not paid.